 The response has the type yressubmit with the field 'id' and 'diag'.
-Returns diag=0 and an int in the id field.
-This id is the primary key given by the market to this order that will be referred later in other orders or movements.
+It returns diag=0 and an int in the id field.
+This id is given by the market to this order.
+It can be used later in other child orders or movements.
 On error, diag contains the code of the error, and id is 0.